harveshvaran/ftp82_laptop/WEEK2.md

          * Go back to VS code, edit the files and commit/push the files to the branch again
        * Once happy, click the "Create pull request" button after correcting the description, comment etc.
      * Ask your facilitator to review the pull request.
+     * The facilitator will and review and merge the pull request and delete the branch
+   * Once merged, go to jenkins (ask the facilitator for the url) and watch the jobs
+     * There will be a ftpxx-10-unit, a ftpxx-30-integration and a ftpxx-50-staging jobs in that tab.
+The unit job will be triggered (within 5 minutes of the merge) and it will execute the unit tests etc. It then will trigger the integration job which will perform black box tests on the package.
+Since we have done only DDL/DML changes, none of these tests should fail and you should get a green pipeline.